Should My Dog Go to Doggy Daycare?

 Similarly, some daycares will have puppy-only days or playgroups and areas of their facility, while others will require dogs to be a certain age before attending.

 Responsible daycares will be picky about what dogs are allowed to come to daycare.
-This ensures their safety and the safety of other dogs in the playgroups.
+This ensures their safety and the safety and well-being of other dogs in the playgroups.

 To determine if dogs will be a good fit, most daycares will ask guardians to bring their dogs for an evaluation.
 The staff will watch how the dog interacts with people and other dogs to see how they fit in.